Stomper10/CheXpert/README.md

 * Nvidia Titan RTX GPU

 # 3. Results
-You may get training & validation loss and ROC curve for results.
+You may get training & validation losses and ROC curves for results.
 You can also check the computational cost.
 Saved models and ROC curve `.png` file are saved in the `Results` folder in this repository.
 Let me just show you the ROC curve here.

 ![](https://github.com/Stomper10/CheXpert/blob/master/Results/ROCfor10%25.png)

 # 4. References